 - Wear a face covering when out and about.

 Advice to patients

-- If you believe you might have Coronavirus, please follow Public Health England’s Advice by self-isolating at home and visiting NHS 111 online.
+- If you believe you might have Coronavirus, please follow Public Health England’s Advice by self-isolating at home and visit Track and Trace online.

 - If you or someone in your household has tested positive for COVID-19, please wait a minimum of 14 days until you are both symptom free before attending an appointment at the Hospital.
 If you have an appointment booked, please call to rearrange.

 - If you or anyone in your household has any flu like symptoms, please do not visit the Hospital.
-Self isolate and visit NHS 111 online.
+Self isolate and visit Track and Trace online.

 Advice to visitors